 Policy EBC-AP-1: Students will be informed of the appropriate action to take in an emergency.
 Emergency drills for fire, weather, and other disasters shall be conducted each school year in accordance with the requirements of counties, municipalities, or fire protection districts in which district buildings are located.
-In any case, a minimum of two (2) fire, two (2) tornado and two (2) bus evacuation drills each shall be conducted regularly during the academic school year.
+In any case, a minimum of

-Policy EHB-AP1 and KKB: Use of electronic communication devices and audio and visual recording equipment.
+Policy EHB-AP1 and KKB: Use of electronic communication devices, audio and visual recording equipment and audio and visual recording.